-For law firms to compete in today’s market, they must be progressively customer-centric.
+For your law firm to compete in today’s market, you must be progressively customer-centric.
 It is more than being responsive and tailoring strategies for individual clients.
 It is ensuring that your firm evolves the operations mentality to focus more on client needs throughout their lifecycle – from intake to matter conclusion.

 The mere mention of “fees” might lead one to believe that this is purely about cost-cutting and budgetary concerns.
 The answer, however, may be more complex.

-A request for transparency often seems particularly unmanageable.
-Is it even possible to give a client a glimpse behind the curtain of a process that is so complex?
+A request for transparency may feel like a challenge at first.
+Is it even possible to give a client a glimpse behind the curtain of a process so complex?
 Rather than dismissing it or explaining the technological difficulty of such a request, try to understand the root cause of the request.

-This ask may also have been a result of a mistake or misstep by a previous firm.
+One reason for the request for transparency may be a result of a mistake or misstep by a previous firm.
 This client may have their guard up.
-By addressing this head on, you can alleviate those concerns.
+By addressing this head-on, you can alleviate those concerns.

 Make client intake a positive experience